litexlang/litex-official-documents/Tutorial/Appendix_Principles_Behind_Litex.md

 # Appendix: Principles Behind Litex

-_Everyday spent on Litex is a day for new adventure._
+_Everyday spent on Litex is another good day to explore new adventures._

 _- Litex creator Jiachen Shen_